Embedded Insurance: Key Statistics, Trends and Forecasts

 Here, platforms such as ecommerce and ride-hailing apps are integrating insurance offerings, making them more accessible and affordable for users.

-Technological innovations, such as AI and data-driven underwriting, are further improving the scalability and customization of these embedded insurance products.
+Technological innovations, such as AI and data-driven insurance underwriting, are further improving the scalability and customization of these embedded insurance products.

 The future of embedded insurance is poised for continued innovation and expansion, driven by significant investments and technological advancements.